clastix/kubectl-login/README.md

 ## Installation

-Install [curl](https://github.com/curl/curl) and [jq](https://stedolan.github.io/jq/) dependencies if you don't already in your system.
+Download the release from the GitHub Release section according to your OS and architecture.

-Copy the `kubectl-login` script somewhere on your `PATH`, and set it executable:
+Copy the binary somewhere on your `PATH`, and set it executable:

 ```bash
 $ chmod u+x kubectl-login`